StuartMcleanOne/Tag-Genius/README.md

 * **Stateful "Interactive Mode":** A significant evolution from a stateless utility to a stateful web app.
 This would introduce the "Load/Eject" workflow, allowing a user to upload a file once and perform multiple actions on it (tag, clear, re-tag with different settings) without needing to re-upload.
 This would require implementing server-side state management and a suite of new API endpoints.

 * **Advanced Calibration Profiles:** To further address the subjectivity of tagging, this feature would allow users to select a "Calibration Profile" (e.g., "Hard Techno & Industrial," "Deep & Melodic House," "Classic Funk/Soul").
 This profile would apply a specially tuned AI prompt to the entire library run, calibrating the AI's output to the specific nuances of the user's taste without requiring them to split their library.

+## The "Tag Genius Radio" Experience

+### 1. The Problem: The "Waiting Gap"

+Long processing jobs, such as splitting or tagging a large library for the first time, create a period of "dead time" for the user.
+While the backend is working, the user is left waiting, which can lead to disengagement or the user navigating away from the application.

+### 2. The Vision: Turning Dead Time into Discovery Time

+The "Tag Genius Radio" is a creative, user-centric feature designed to transform this waiting gap into a valuable and engaging experience.
+While a long job is processing, the application will function as a personal "radio station," randomly selecting tracks from the user's own library and playing short previews.

+This feature turns a passive waiting period into an active moment of musical serendipity, helping DJs rediscover forgotten gems in their own collection.
+It shifts the application's feel from a simple utility to a memorable and delightful experience, reinforcing the brand as a tool built for true music lovers.

+### 3. The Technical Implementation: The "Music Scout" Model

+Since the application is a web service and does not have direct access to the user's local audio files, the implementation will leverage third-party streaming APIs (e.g., Spotify, Apple Music) to function as a "Music Scout."

+* **Backend Logic:** When a job starts, the backend will randomly select a track (Artist and Title) from the user's uploaded XML.
+It will then query a streaming service's public API to find a match for that track.
+* **Streaming Previews:** The streaming API will return a publicly accessible URL for a **30-second audio preview**.
+This URL is then sent to the frontend.
+* **Frontend Player:** The frontend will use a standard HTML `<audio>` player to stream the 30-second preview directly from the provided URL.
+When the preview finishes, it will automatically request the next random track from the backend.

+This web-native approach ensures the feature works for any user on any device, regardless of where their music files are stored.
+The 30-second preview limitation (due to copyright) is a necessary trade-off, but it is more than sufficient to spark recognition and provide value during the wait.

 ---